-An electronic filing mandate for extensions to file corporation income and franchise tax returns will not alter the amount of tax due or collected, therefore it will have no effect on revenue collections of state or local governmental units.
+An electronic filing mandate for extensions to file individual income tax returns will not alter the amount of tax due or collected, therefore it will have no effect on revenue collections of state or local governmental units.
 Extension requests are currently accepted by paper or electronically.